25 Business Continuity Statistics You Need to Know

 According to data from Lending Tree, around one-fourth of businesses fail before their first year is up, but that number skyrockets as time passes.
 Almost half fail within the first five years, and more than 60% close within 10 years.

-The problem of business closures was exacerbated by the COVID-19 pandemic, which presented one of the most challenging continuity challenges in living memory.
-Among the most shocking business continuity statistics is that around 200,000 businesses shut their doors due to the pandemic
+The rate of business closures can be massively exacerbated by unexpected health crises, as was the case during the COVID-19 pandemic, which presented one of the most challenging continuity challenges in living memory.
+Among the most shocking business continuity statistics is that around 700,000 businesses closed in the second quarter of 2020 alone (though some reopened their doors in the following quarters).

-According to Verizon’s 2024 Data Breach Investigation Report, external actors account for 65% of data breaches.
-That means around 35% are due to internal actors, but don’t assume that your employees are all out to sabotage your company.
-Nearly 75% of breaches caused by internal parties were due to errors, not malicious intent.
+According to Verizon’s 2025 Data Breach Investigation Report, external actors account for 81% of data breaches.
+That means around 19% are due to internal actors and business partners, but don’t assume that your colleagues are all out to sabotage your company.
+Nearly 65% of breaches caused by internal parties were due to errors, not malicious intent.
 That’s why it’s so important to offer employee training and factor in internal threats when creating cybersecurity protocols and business continuity plans.

-10. Nearly 50% of manufacturers have suffered supply chain disruptions
+10. 76% of logistics companies have suffered supply chain disruptions

-According to the Federal Reserve Bank of New York, just under half of manufacturers and one-third of service firms experienced some or substantial supply chain disruptions over the past year.
-These incidents can have long-lasting impacts on modern organizations, which are highly connected and interdependent.
-Whether it’s a pandemic, a ransomware attack, or an electrical grid failure, businesses need a way to maintain continuity even if they rely on other organizations to provide transportation, supplies, or technologies.
+According to the 2025 J.S.
+Held Global Risk Report, 76% of European shipping companies experienced some or substantial supply chain disruptions over the past year.
+These incidents can have long-lasting impacts on organizations across the supply chain, including manufacturing, shipping and retail.
+Whether it’s new tariffs, a ransomware attack or an electrical grid failure, businesses must plan for workarounds to maintain continuity even if they rely on other organizations throughout the supply chain.

 Sometimes, all it takes is one compromised folder—or even a single file—to cause a break in continuity.
 And the latest business continuity statistics suggest that businesses are not being careful enough with their file restrictions.

-12. 77% of hacking attacks involve stolen credentials
+12. 88% of web app hacking attacks involve stolen credentials

 Data breaches are a problem that nearly all organizations face, and 45% of them suffer a breach due to a successful hacking attempt.
-Verizon’s 2024 Data Breach Investigation report revealed that the majority of data breaches that occur due to hacking are the result of stolen credentials.
-Around 21% occur due to brute force attacks, often when people use easily guessable passwords.
+Verizon’s 2025 Data Breach Investigation report revealed that 88% of web application attacks are the result of stolen credentials.
+Around 56% occur due to brute force attacks, often when people use easily guessable passwords.

 Businesses that don’t plan or put due diligence into protecting sensitive data could suffer massive losses.
 In industries such as healthcare and financial services, which face stringent data regulations like HIPAA, organizations can also face steep fines and penalties.